Lioncat6/OSC-Chat-Tools/README.md

 - Feature Requests are encouraged.
 You need something added?
 Let me know

 OCT Is a standalone Python script used for interacting with Vrchat's OSC
-### Just make sure Python is installed on your system, and the code will take care of the rest!
-[Install Python](https://www.python.org/downloads/)
+### ~~Just make sure Python is installed on your system, and the code will take care of the rest!
+[Install Python](https://www.python.org/downloads/)~~ Update: Python is not required to be installed on your system

 ## Open up `osc-chat-tools.exe` and the code will do the rest!